bezzad/Downloader/README.md

 - Store download package object to resume the download when you want.
 - Get download speed or progress percentage in each progress event.
 - Get download progress events per chunk downloads.
+- Fast Pause and Resume downloads asynchronously.
-- Pause and Resume your downloads with package object.
+- Stop and Resume downloads whenever you want with the package object.
 - Supports large file download.
 - Set a dynamic speed limit on downloads (changeable speed limitation on the go).
 - Download files without storing on disk and get a memory stream for each downloaded file.